nikitaeverywhere/LightPivotTable/readme.md

-        [ , caption: "My table" // if set, table basic caption will be replaced by this text ] [ , showSummary: true // show summary by columns ] [ , conditionalFormattingOn: true // pass false to turn off conditional formatting ] [ , drillDownTarget: "<dashboard name>" // deepSee only - dashboard to open ]
+        [ , caption: "My table" // if set, table basic caption will be replaced by this text ] [ , showSummary: true // show summary by columns ] [ , conditionalFormattingOn: true // pass false to turn off conditional formatting ] [ , enableHeadersScrolling: false // enable scrolling both for table and headers.
+Useful for mobile devices. ] [ , drillDownTarget: "<dashboard name>" // deepSee only - dashboard to open ] },
-    },
     lp = new LightPivotTable(setup);